-There are typically 3-4 rounds of UMSI merit scholarship offers throughout the admission process.
-The first round is announced in late February or early March and the final round later in the spring or summer.
+There are typically 2-3 rounds of UMSI merit scholarship offers throughout the admission process.
+The first round is announced in March and the final round later in the spring or summer.

-The first round of UMSI merit scholarships are entirely merit-based.
-This includes an evaluation of the strength of the statement of purpose and personal statement, letters of recommendation, internship/research/work experience, academic record including GRE, demonstration of leadership, service, and indicators of qualities such as creative problem solving and comfort with ambiguity.
+UMSI merit-based scholarships include an evaluation of the strength of the statement of purpose and personal statement, letters of recommendation, internship/research/work experience, academic record, demonstration of leadership, service, and indicators of qualities such as creative problem solving and comfort with ambiguity.